-When assessing how much finance to provide to an eligible project, we’ll seek to implement a reasonable allocation of risk between NAIF and other sources of finance for the Project.
+When assessing how much finance to provide to an eligible project, we’ll seek to implement a reasonable allocation of risk between NAIF and other sources of finance.

-For equity investments, NAIF targets a portfolio return of at least the five-year Australian Government bond rate plus 3% per annum, before operating expenses.
-NAIF must also be satisfied that there are opportunities or mechanisms to exit or monetize the investment within the medium term.
+For equity investments, NAIF targets a portfolio return of at least the 5-year Australian Government bond rate plus 3% per annum, before operating expenses.
+NAIF must also be satisfied that there are opportunities or mechanisms to exit or monetise the investment within the medium term.
 Concessional terms cannot be offered for equity investments.

-We can accept a higher risk than commercial lenders, particularly where the risk relates to factors that are unique to investing in northern Australia, including distance, remoteness, and climate.
+We can accept a higher risk than commercial lenders, particularly where the risk relates to factors that are unique to investing in northern Australia, such as distance, remoteness, and climate.

 Our finance is not a grant, and proponents must be able to demonstrate an ability to repay or refinance all loans or debt finance.